Prelude to the Battle

 Aftermath of the Battle

 The Union victory resulted in the loss of approximately 550 men.
-By the time that the Rebels escaped, Hill had lost nearly 1,400 soldiers and a battery of artillery.
+By the time the Rebels escaped, Hill had lost nearly 1,400 soldiers and a battery of artillery.

 During the night, Warren’s corps withdrew and rejoined the Army of the Potomac, prompting Lee to call a halt to his offensive and to move back south.
 The next day, as Lee and Hill rode across the battlefield and surveyed the damage, Lee reportedly said to Hill, “Well, well, General.
 Bury these poor men and let us say no more about it.”